HanRongDa HRD-757: An evolving review

 Weather alerts worked

 While weather alerts worked OK, I noticed that quite a lot of energy is consumed by the alert mode, and I do not think a battery will last more than 24 hours, perhaps more with a higher capacity battery.
+One negative is that weather alert mode disables all of the buttons on the radio (except the alert button) and that prevents turning on the flashlight.

 AIR

 I’ve never spent much time listening to aviation signals.
 Today I got out all my AIR band capable radios (HRD-757, XHDATA D-808, Sihuadon R-108, LiJiANi Rd239, Tecsun PL-660 and Eton Elite Executive).
-I tuned to 128.875 MHz and listened.
+I tuned to 126.875 MHz and listened.

 All the radios seemed to get the same transmissions, except the Tecsun PL-660 sounded a little off, so I tuned it to 128.876 and then it sounded fine.
 My guess, and it’s only a guess, is that the radio frequency display is slightly off on the PL-660 and the bandwidth is tight.